 Lately, you may have heard about Breast Implant Illness, or BII for short.
 Although researchers are working to try to understand the underlying causes of BII symptoms, today, BII is not well understood.
 Unfortunately, there currently is no test for proving or disproving whether symptoms are related to breast implants.
 Some women have shown lessened symptoms when the implants are removed.
 I support any decision a client may make in relation to breast implant removal at my Las Vegas practice.

 According to the FDA, Breast Implant Illness can include symptoms such as the following after getting breast implant surgery:

 - Memory loss

 - Joint pain

-During your consultation, we’ll talk over your concerns, I will preform physical exam, and we’ll talk through realistic expectations about the surgery.
+During your consultation, we’ll talk about your Breast Implant Illness concerns.
+I will perform a physical exam, and we’ll talk through realistic expectations about the surgery.
 We will thoroughly review the pros and cons of implant removal surgery.

 Healing will take several weeks; swelling will continue to decrease during this time.
 I will give specific instructions regarding the drains and any follow-up care.
 Your breasts likely won’t return to the shape they were before breast implants.
 This is why some patients elect to have a breast lift along with removal.
 We can talk about your questions and concerns regarding breast appearance post-op during your consultation.

 If you are concerned about your breast implants or if you feel you may have symptoms of BII, I am happy to discuss your concerns and evaluate your condition.
 You can request a consultation online, or you can schedule at appointment by calling us at (702) 734-8100 (Las Vegas) or (702) 566-8300 (Henderson).